nhtyy/push0dev/posts/ecdsa.md

 # Introduction

-In this info dump, I will go over step by step what you need to do in order to implement your own version of ECDSA, skipping all actual implementation details, like optimizations and security ahhh
+In this info dump, I will go over step by step what you need to do in order to implement your own version of ECDSA, skipping all actual implementation details, like optimizations and security ahhh.
+I also provide some well known observations about signature recovery and malleability in the end.

 # Basics of Elliptic Curve Cryptography (ECC)